credential-handler/chapi.io/devIssuers.md

 ## Issue and Store Credentials
 An issuer can get() and store() credentials without knowing anything about the user's wallet.
 This is intentional; for privacy reasons, the issuer must not be able to query any information (without user consent) about which wallets or credential handlers a user may have installed (otherwise, fingerprinting and other attacks would be possible).

-A credential issuer can ask to store a Verifiable Creential during a user gesture event, for example when the user pushes a button to receive a credential.
+A credential issuer can ask to store a Verifiable Credential during a user gesture event, for example when the user pushes a button to receive a credential.
 ```
 const result = await navigator.credentials.store(webCredentialWrapper);
 if(!result) {